 - The Special Academic Leave is granted for one semester (fall or spring).

 - The faculty member will receive his or her full salary and any university benefits currently enrolled in during the academic leave period unless a grant is awarded.
+Other School-funded opportunities will also remain available (i.e. Dean’s Research Grant Program, faculty professional development funds, etc.).
 In the case of an awarded grant, the SPS Dean will determine whether or not to offset any portion of the salary or benefits.

-- The Leave remains subject to the NYU policies on outside consulting activities and conflicts of interest.
+- The Leave remains subject to all NYU policies, including those pertaining to outside consulting activities and conflicts of interest.

-- Faculty members may not teach at NYU or anywhere else while on leave, including CE courses, unless it is a stipulation of an awarded grant or fellowship.
+- Faculty members may not teach at NYU or anywhere else while on leave, including continuing edication/noncredit courses or executive education, unless it is a stipulation of an awarded grant or fellowship.

 - Faculty members are obligated to return to NYU for at least one semester following the completion of the academic leave.

 - Within one month of completing the leave, the faculty member submits a comprehensive report detailing the progress and results of the agreed upon work undertaken during the leave period.
-The report is submitted to the associate dean or academic director and the SPS Dean.
+The report is submitted to the academic unit leader and the SPS Dean.
 Failure to submit this end-of-leave report will be taken into consideration when determining reappointment and/or an increase in salary for the next academic year.

-- Upon returning from academic leave, the faculty member must present his or her report at the next regularly scheduled SPS faculty meeting.
+- Upon returning from academic leave, the faculty member must present his or her report at the next regularly scheduled SPS faculty meeting or event.

-- If a faculty member is approved for an academic leave and then decides not to pursue the leave, he or she must submit a new application for any future leave.
+- If a faculty member is approved for an academic leave and then decides not to pursue the leave, they must submit a new application for any future leave.

 Eligibility for Applying for a Special Academic Leave